 - Scares some potential employees, mostly senior non-technical hires

-- Onboarding is harder, first month feels lonely
+- Onboarding may be harder, first month feels lonely (for some people)

 Why is this possible now